There are a number of circumstances that can cause the audio and video to be out of sync. For instance:

-- If issue is happening when using TV speakers, perform a power reset on the TV.
+- If the issue occurs when using the TV speakers, perform a power reset on your TV.

-- If there is a home theater system and a digital optical cable is used in the connection, manually change the Audio/Video Sync or Audio Delay setting on the home theater system (if available).
+- If you connect a home theater system to your TV with an optical cable, change the A/V Sync or Audio Delay setting on your home theater system (if available).

-- Audio delay adjustments usually range from 0ms to approximately 250ms.
+- Audio delay adjustments usually range from 0 millisecond to approximately 250 milliseconds.

-- For a third-party home theater system, check the instruction manual or contact the manufacturer for information on how to adjust the A/V sync setting.
+- For other manufacturers home theater systems, check the instruction manual or contact the manufacturer for information on how to adjust the A/V sync setting.

 - If your TV is an Android TV AND it is connected to the HDMI In (ARC) or HDMI IN (eArc/ARC) port on an audio system, such as a soundbar or home theater system, try changing the Digital audio out, A/V sync, and Pass through mode settings: